swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

 - `bar: Int?`
 - `bar: Int (if every case has a field bar: Int)`

-This would handle the most common use for `is case`, checking if a value with known enum type has a particular case.
-However, it does not cover all of the use cases, such as matching patterns, and nested / partial values.
+This would include `is-` prefix properties that return `Bool`, handling the most common use for `is case` and checking if a value with known enum type has a particular case.
+However, it would not cover all of the use cases, such as matching patterns, and nested / partial values.

-This also is a less appealing option for a potential related `as case` operator, where enums cases without associated values would require generating unidomatic `asCase: Void?` properties:
+Similarly, the enum projection syntax could be vended via `as-` prefix properties.
+Any enums cases without associated values would result in generating unidiomatic `asCase: Void?` properties:

 ```swift
 enum Destination {